qicosmos/ormpp/introduction_en.md

 Because ormpp supports mysql, postgresql and sqlite, so you need to install mysql, postgresql, libpq.
 After installation, configure the directory and the library path in CMakeLists.txt.

+### Third part library

+Depend on iguana, git clone https://github.com/qicosmos/iguana.git in ormpp directory.

-After the above two steps you can compile ormpp directly.
+After the above three steps you can compile ormpp directly.

 ## interface